 Table of Contents

-Calorie restriction diets are one-trick ponies – they work by creating a calorie deficit which forces your body to burn stored fat for fuel.
+Calorie restriction diets are one-trick ponies – they work by creating a calorie deficit that forces your body to burn stored fat for fuel.
 This type of diet limits the amount of food you eat.
 It’s simple mathematics – eat fewer calories to burn more fat.

 Diets like this work in one of several ways including:

 - Smaller meal size

 - Less frequent meals

 - Replacing high-calorie meals with low-calorie shakes, bars, or soups

 The keto diet is different.
 It changes the way your body makes and uses energy to maximize fat burning.
 There may still be a calorie deficit, but this secondary to altering how your body functions.
 In fact, a lot of people are surprised that, initially at least, they don’t even have to count calories to lose weight on the keto diet.